25 Questions HR Should Ask When Assessing Training Needs

 - What skills are needed to succeed at work?

 - What skills do employees already have?
 What skills do they not have?

 - Is this an entirely new skill, or can employees build off prior teachings and knowledge?

 - What might prevent employees from learning these skills?

 - What internal and external obstacles might affect your training programs?

 By asking these questions, you can discover not only what skills are lacking at your organization, but why these gaps exist.
 This is also an opportune time to gain insight into how skills vary across teams.

 Determine Why New Skills Are Needed

 It’s also important to assess your training needs at an organizational level.
 Sure, there are some obvious skills gaps that need to be filled—but there should also be a reason behind your decision to have employees improve.
+Employer branding might just be one.
 At this stage, ask specific questions about how new skills might contribute to the organization’s overall strategy and growth: